mmessmore/barenotes/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell edit        Edit an existing note editConfig  Edit configuration file git         Run git commands within the repo
+  completion  Generate the autocompletion script for the specified shell contentDir  Prints the directory with markdown notes to stdout edit        Edit an existing note editConfig  Edit configuration file git         Run git commands within the repo